Enjoy

 its private pool.
 If the villa is somewhat secluded, you may enjoy beach nudity

-Akumal south to Tulum, most development has been for villas, smaller hotels and
+been for hotels and resorts.
+From Akumal south to Tulum, most development has

-a few large resorts.
-Most rental villas are located near Akumal to the south,
+been for villas, smaller hotels and a few large resorts.
+Most rental villas are

-then on several secluded beach areas including Soliman and Tankah Bays.
+including Soliman and Tankah Bays.

 |